 Electricity distribution networks transport electricity from high-volume transmission networks to households and businesses for consumption.
-They are built and regulated to ensure a safe supply of electricity, even at electricity demand peaks on the hottest of summer days.
-In the past five years, network operators have amended and extended their networks substantially to meet rises in potential peak electricity demand.
-More-resilient networks mean higher depreciation and maintenance costs, as well as a larger industry fixed assets base.
-To fund capital expenditure, industry operators are allowed a return on their capital by regulators, to allow them to pay debt and equity holders... purchase to read more
+They are built and regulated to ensure a safe supply of electricity, even during peak demand periods such as summer.
+In the past five years, network operators have amended and extended their networks substantially to account for potential rises in peak electricity demand.
+More stable networks mean higher depreciation and maintenance costs and a larger industry base of fixed assets.
+In order to fund capital expenditure, industry operators are allowed a return on their capital by regulators, to allow them to pay debt and equity holders... purchase to read more

 The industry technically has a low market share competition, as measured by the contribution to industry revenue of the four largest players.
 State and territory governments still play a large role in electricity distribution and industry businesses are structured to cater to specific geographic areas.
 This limits the market share any one company can hold.